-Community-Based Care in the Democratic Republic of the Congo An estimated one out of 10 child deaths in Africa occurs in the Democratic Republic of the Congo (DRC), with 304,000 deaths in children under 5 reported in 2016.
-If the country is to meet the Sustainable Development Goals for under-5 mortality (target 25 per 1,000 live births by 2030) and neonatal mortality (target 12 per 1,000 live births), it must dramatically accelerate its annual reduction rate through more aggressive approaches (Figure 1).
-The leading causes of childhood deaths in the DRC are attributable to neonatal complications and illnesses, mainly diarrhea, pneumonia, and malaria.2 Achieving coverage of high-quality child health services in the DRC to reduce these causes of mortality is challenging due to expansive geography, daunting natural barriers, limited coverage of health facilities, and inadequate financial resources for training and deploying health professionals.
-Only 35% of the country's 85 million people live within 5 kilometers of a health facility.3 Figure 1.
-Under-5 mortality rate vs. neonatal mortality rate, DRC, 1990-2015, with projections to 2030
+Community-Based Care in the Democratic Republic of the Congo

+An estimated one out of 10 child deaths in Africa occurs in the Democratic Republic of the Congo (DRC), with 304,000 deaths in children under 5 reported in 2016.1 If the country is to meet the Sustainable Development Goals for under-5 mortality (target 25 per 1,000 live births by 2030) and neonatal mortality

+(target 12 per 1,000 live births), it must dramatically accelerate its annual reduction rate through more aggressive approaches (Figure 1).

+The leading causes of childhood deaths in the DRC are neonatal complications, diarrhea, pneumonia, and malaria.2 Achieving coverage of highquality child health services in the DRC to reduce these causes of mortality is challenging due to expansive geography, daunting natural barriers, limited coverage of health facilities, and inadequate financial resources for training and deploying health professionals.
+Only 35% of the country's 85 million people live within 5 kilometers of a health facility.3

+Figure 1.
+Under-5 mortality rate and neonatal mortality rate, DRC, 1990-2015, with projections to 2030

-1 UNICEF.
+&lt;sup>1 UNICEF.
 2017.
 Levels and Trends in Child Mortality Report 2017.
-Estimates Developed by the UN Inter-agency Group for Child Mortality Estimation. priorities: an updated systematic analysis.
-The Lancet 385(9966): 430-40.
+Estimates Developed by the UN Inter-agency Group for Child Mortality Estimation.